paul-wolf/djaq/docs/readme.rst

 Djaq
 ====

-Djaq - pronounced “Jack” - provides an instant remote API to your Django models data with a powerful query language.
-No server-side code beyond two lines of config is required.
-You don’t write backend classes, serializers or any other code to be able to immediately get whatever data you want to the client.
-And it is blazing fast.
+Djaq - pronounced “Jack” - is an alternative to the Django QuerySet API.

+What sets it apart:

+* No need to import models
+* Clearer, more natural query syntax
+* More powerful expressions
+* More consistent query syntax without resorting to hacks like ``F()`` expressions, ``annotate()``, ``aggregate()``
+* Column expressions are entirely evaluated in the database
+* Extensible: you can write your own functions

+There is also a JSON representation of queries, so you can send queries from a client.
+It's an instant API to your data.
+No need to write backend classes and serializers.

 Djaq queries are strings.
 A query string for our example dataset might look like this: